I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportstallexecution.md

 <p>In general, a miniport driver should call <b>ScsiPortStallExecution</b> only if the driver must wait for a state change on the HBA that cannot cause an interrupt, or if the driver must delay for a very short interval between accesses to the HBA.</p>

-<p>If a miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557312">HwScsiInterrupt</a> routine must stall between accesses to the HBA and the total delay time in the ISR might be more than one millisecond, <i>HwScsiInterrupt</i> should call <b>ScsiPortNotification</b> with the <i>NotificationType</i><b>CallEnableInterrupts</b> instead of calling <b>ScsiPortStallExecution</b>.
+<p>If a miniport driver's <a href="storage.hwscsiinterrupt">HwScsiInterrupt</a> routine must stall between accesses to the HBA and the total delay time in the ISR might be more than one millisecond, <i>HwScsiInterrupt</i> should call <b>ScsiPortNotification</b> with the <i>NotificationType</i><b>CallEnableInterrupts</b> instead of calling <b>ScsiPortStallExecution</b>.
 Such a miniport driver has a pair of <i>HwScsi..InterruptsCallback</i> routines to manage its interrupt-driven I/O processing without tying up a processor and degrading the I/O performance of other HBAs that miniport driver might support in the same machine.</p>

-<p>A miniport driver-supplied <a href="https://msdn.microsoft.com/library/windows/hardware/ff557327">HwScsiTimer</a> routine also can be passed in calls to <b>ScsiPortNotification</b> with a specified interval that is not limited to one millisecond.</p>

-<p><b>ScsiPortStallExecution</b> should be called as seldom as possible and the total stall time in a miniport driver routine must be less than one millisecond.
-This call ties up a processor, doing no useful work while stalling in the driver.</p>

-<p>In general, a miniport driver should call <b>ScsiPortStallExecution</b> only if the driver must wait for a state change on the HBA that cannot cause an interrupt, or if the driver must delay for a very short interval between accesses to the HBA.</p>

-<p>If a miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557312">HwScsiInterrupt</a> routine must stall between accesses to the HBA and the total delay time in the ISR might be more than one millisecond, <i>HwScsiInterrupt</i> should call <b>ScsiPortNotification</b> with the <i>NotificationType</i><b>CallEnableInterrupts</b> instead of calling <b>ScsiPortStallExecution</b>.
-Such a miniport driver has a pair of <i>HwScsi..InterruptsCallback</i> routines to manage its interrupt-driven I/O processing without tying up a processor and degrading the I/O performance of other HBAs that miniport driver might support in the same machine.</p>

-<p>A miniport driver-supplied <a href="https://msdn.microsoft.com/library/windows/hardware/ff557327">HwScsiTimer</a> routine also can be passed in calls to <b>ScsiPortNotification</b> with a specified interval that is not limited to one millisecond.</p>
+<p>A miniport driver-supplied <a href="storage.hwscsitimer">HwScsiTimer</a> routine also can be passed in calls to <b>ScsiPortNotification</b> with a specified interval that is not limited to one millisecond.</p>

 ## -requirements
 <table>